shreyas-muralidhara/Mattarmost-Issue-Bot/REPORT.md

 Limitations and Future Work

 ## Features
 The Issubot has three primary features:
 -Priority ordering of Issues based on milestone and labels.
-# change Bot takes into consideration the time of creation,label attributes- type, priority and status.
-Then generates a priority rank for this set of attributes.
-It also allows frequent update of attributes, as issue progresses across various phrases of resolution.
+#[shreyas]
 -Escalate stale issues to other team members.
 The Bot will notify the owner of the issue about stale issues by sending a direct message .
 The owner of the issue can then reassign the stale issue to some other team members.
 -Agile planning with Github Issues.